…and eczema makes three

-From Gone With the Wind to Four Weddings and a Funeral, you would be hard pushed to find a trace of eczema in popular representations of romantic love.
+From Sleepless in Seattle to Four Weddings and a Funeral, you would be hard pushed to find a trace of eczema in popular representations of romantic love.
 Of course, real-life relationships are far messier than the media would have us believe, but many of us still feel ‘not good enough’ and, because it’s so visible, eczema can easily play on those vulnerabilities.

 It’s you, not me

 If you’ve been rejected, or had a relationship breakdown because of eczema, you might be able to shrug it off and move on, but some find the experience affects their self-image and, in turn, their confidence.
 This is especially likely if you don’t know anyone else with eczema to compare experiences with or use as a role model.
 Without this, it’s easy to get into a negative mindset, thinking a relationship isn’t even possible with eczema.

 If this does happen, remember that people are attracted to many different aspects of a potential partner: eczema is just one part of your story.
 Use friends as a sounding board: they enjoy spending time with you for different reasons, so ask them why a new love interest might want to spend time with you.